guideguide/grid-notation/README.md

 #### Multiple

 A multiple is represented by an asterisk `*` followed by a number.
-The hunk will be recreated sequentially the number of times specified by the multiple
+The gap will be recreated sequentially the number of times specified by the multiple

 #### Examples